tokenring-ai/cli/README.md

 # @tokenring-ai/cli

 A comprehensive command-line interface for interacting with TokenRing AI agents.
-This package provides an interactive REPL (Read-Eval-Print Loop) experience for managing AI agents, executing commands, and handling human interface requests.
+This package provides an interactive terminal-based interface for managing AI agents, executing commands, and handling human interface requests with a rich, responsive UI.

 ## Overview

 The `@tokenring-ai/cli` package serves as the primary CLI entry point for the TokenRing AI system.
 It enables users to:

-- **Agent Management**: Select from running agents or create new ones
+- **Agent Management**: Select from running agents, connect to them, or create new ones
 - **Interactive Chat**: Communicate with AI agents through a terminal interface
-- **Built-in Commands**: Execute slash-prefixed commands like `/help`, `/edit`, `/multi`
+- **Built-in Commands**: Execute slash-prefixed commands like `/help`, `/edit`, `/multi`, `/switch`
 - **Human Interface Requests**: Handle confirmations, selections, password prompts, and more
 - **Keyboard Shortcuts**: Use Ctrl-T for quick actions and navigation
-- **Real-time Events**: Stream agent outputs (chat, reasoning, system messages)
+- **Real-time Events**: Stream agent outputs (chat, reasoning, system messages) with color-coded formatting
+- **Custom Screens**: Render interactive UI screens for various interaction types using OpenTUI
+- **Workflow Integration**: Connect to and execute workflows
+- **Web Host Integration**: Access web applications and resources

 ## Installation